gini/gini-capture-sdk-android/componentapiexample/README.md

 SingleDocumentAnalyzer
 ----------------------

-Helps with managing the document analysis using our Gini API SDK.
+Helps with managing the document analysis using our Gini Pay API lib.

-Gini API SDK
+Gini Pay API lib
 ============

-The Gini API SDK is created in and accessed using the `ComponentApiApp`.
+The Gini Pay API lib is created in and accessed using the `ComponentApiApp`.
 The `SingleDocumentAnalyzer` helps with managing document analysis.

 Customization
 =============